OrdinaryMagician/marisa_m/README.md

 ## Spells

 There are three main spells that **Marisa** likes to use in battle, each more potent than the last.
 Selected with either their respective slot keys or cycled with dedicated binds.
-They can be used anytime by pressing **Zoom**.
+They can be used anytime by pressing the **Cast Spell** button.
 You have a fairly sizable mana pool, which regenerates over time.
 Do note that this regeneration speed decreases the lower your current mana is, however, so try not to abuse spellcasting too much.

 ### Slot 8 - Abyssal Embers